The Bulldog Life Program Provides Support for NC Students

 During the holidays there are a few students who stay on campus when the college is closed for breaks.
 Bulldog Life and community partners provide meals for the handful of students who don’t have the opportunity to go home.

-Those who would like to help provide meals for students who are staying on campus during the Christmas holiday can reach out to anyone at Bulldog Life at firstname.lastname@example.org or (903) 875-7737.
+Those who would like to help provide meals for students who are staying on campus during the Christmas holiday can reach out to anyone at Bulldog Life or call (903) 875-7737.

 SOURCE: Corsicana Daily Sun